Article · Mar 20, 2026

 order by t.relname, c.conname;

-Run that against staging after a migration, then again against the file produced by the grep above, and diff them.
+Run that against staging after a migration, then diff against what the grep turned up.
 Any drift is a candidate for the bug.

-A more durable version of the grep is a Node script that runs in CI on any PR that touches supabase/migrations/ or any file containing .upsert(.
+A more durable version of the grep is a Node script that runs on any PR touching supabase/migrations/ or any file containing .upsert(.
 The script:

 - Spins up a temporary Postgres database (Docker or